spack/spack/lib/spack/docs/packaging_guide.rst

    depends_on("pkg@=2.7")

-But in general, you should try to use version ranges (even ``@2.7``) as much as possible, so that custom suffixes are included too.
+But in general, you should try to use version ranges or partial version (e.g., ``@2.7``) as much as possible, so that custom suffixes are included too.

 A spec can contain a version list of ranges and individual versions separated by commas.
 For example, if you need Boost 1.59.0 or newer,